What is scleritis?

 Severe scleritis can destroy your sclera and damage your vision

-Scleritis sometimes happens if you have certain autoimmune diseases Autoimmune Diseases "Auto" is a medical term for "self."
-The immune system is your body's defense system.
+Scleritis sometimes happens if you have certain autoimmune diseases Autoimmune Diseases The immune system is your body's defense system.
 It helps protect you from illness and infection.
-The immune system usually attacks invading bacteria, viruses... read more , such as rheumatoid arthritis Rheumatoid Arthritis (RA) Arthritis is a group of diseases that makes your joints hurt, swell up, and turn red.
+The immune system usually attacks invading bacteria, viruses, and cancer cells.
+With an autoimmune... read more , such as rheumatoid arthritis Rheumatoid Arthritis (RA) Arthritis is a group of diseases that makes your joints hurt, swell up, and turn red.
 There are many different types of arthritis.
 RA is a type of arthritis in which your body's immune system... read more or systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus (lupus) is a long-term autoimmune disease.
 In an autoimmune disease, your immune system attacks parts of your own body.
 Lupus is most common in women between the... read more , or have had eye surgery for another eye problem or certain eye infections

 Scleritis is most common in women ages 30 to 50